A young Black woman in a wheelchair and an older Black woman sitting on a bench in the park. They are laughing together.

 Tips for looking after yourself

 As a Disabled person in an ableist world, it’s so important to look after yourself and practise self-love.
-This will look different for everyone, and it might even look different for you day to day.
+This will look different for everyone, and it might even look different for you day-to-day.
+Below are some tips from other Disabled young people that might help.
+We also have tips in our guide to self-care on how to find out what self-care means for you.

 • Listen to your body